wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.9.0 =
+Tested with WordPress 3.5
+Button to test the database connection
+Improve the user experience by displaying explanations on the parameters and error messages

 = 1.8.5 =
 Option to not import already imported medias